mxenabled/mx-platform-go/docs/ManagedAccountCreateRequest.md

 ### NewManagedAccountCreateRequest

-`func NewManagedAccountCreateRequest(balance float32, name string, type_ string, ) *ManagedAccountCreateRequest`
+`func NewManagedAccountCreateRequest(balance float32, id string, name string, type_ string, ) *ManagedAccountCreateRequest`

 NewManagedAccountCreateRequest instantiates a new ManagedAccountCreateRequest object This constructor will assign default values to properties that have it defined,